katticot-ledger/flashloan-detector/HOW_I_WORKED.md

 - Set up the project with TypeScript and dependencies.
 - Explored Euler Finance attack patterns.
 - Created a basic API to handle POST requests with block numbers.
+### 2
+- Implemented logic to fetch transactions from a given block.
+- Decoded transaction logs to identify flash loans.